silverstripe/silverstripe-lessons-v4/README.md

   <% end_with %>
 </ul>
 ```
 We've skipped over Pintrest, as it probably wouldn't apply to this business.
-We'll cover RSS in another tutorial, but either way, it won't be a site-wide RSS feed, so we can remove that button, as well.
+We'll cover RSS in another tutorial, but either way it won't be a site-wide RSS feed, so we can remove that button as well.